Mirthelle/biorants-blog/content/project/islet-regulome-browser/index.md

 The Islet Regulome Browser is a visualization tool that provides access to interactive exploration of pancreatic islet genomic data.
 It can be accessed at [isletregulome.org](isletregulome.org).

-The code used for generating the Islet Regulome Browser can be found in several github repositories:
+The code used for generating the Islet Regulome Browser can be found in two different github repositories:

-- [Shiny Islet Regulome Browser]().
+- [Shiny Islet Regulome Browser](https://github.com/mireia-bioinfo/isletregulome_shiny).
 It contains the code for generating the Shiny app at [isletregulome.org](isletregulome.org).
+- [plotRegulome R package](https://github.com/mireia-bioinfo/plotRegulome).
+R package with the functions needed for proiducing the Islet Regulome plots.